I hate taking my car to the mechanic to get repairs. I always worry that I’m going to be overcharged for the repairs needed to fix my car.

 5. Get Your Own Code Reader – Have you ever wondered what the error code displayed in your car means?
 If you had your own error code reader, you would know exactly what was causing your check engine light to come on.
 If you already know what is wrong with your car when you take it into the mechanic, you can head off any needless repairs before they even start.

-8. Find A Mechanic On The Side – Do you know a mechanic?
+8. Do you know a mechanic?
 Do you know someone who is the classic shady tree mechanic?
 You might find a great deal to save money on car repairs by offering a local mechanic a little bit of side work.
 Like with referrals, you may be able to find someone who knows someone who is looking for a little extra income.
 This can be a great opportunity for you and the mechanic.

 What about you?
 How do you save money on car repairs?
 Did I miss any good tips?
 Leave a comment below and let us know.